AugustC/MAC5853-Desenvolvimento-de-Sistemas-de-Computacao/README.md

 Then, send a POST HTTP request to http://127.0.0.1:5000/ with JSON data containing the sites to be processed and the callback URL.

+### Project Description
+This is a project to identify that sites are good according to certain policies.

+UPDATE 05/11: All the data model classes were created.
+And a CRUD resource and unit tests for it were implemented.
+We will replicate this for the remaining classes and then we will finish creating the machine learning models and other rules.